apollographql/apollo-client/.changeset/clever-ravens-juggle.md

 "@apollo/client": patch
 ---

-PersistedQueryLink: also check for extension error codes
+`PersistedQueryLink` will now also check for error codes in `extensions`.